 Opinion: We would better honour Alan Turing by banning ‘conversion therapy’ in the UK

-The Bank of England has recently revealed the design of the new £50 note that will enter circulation in June.
+The Bank of England has now released into circulation the new £50 note.
 The design honours Alan Turing.

 “Alan Turing was an outstanding mathematician whose work has had an enormous impact on how we live today…” said the governor of the Bank of England, announcing the decision to celebrate Turing’s life on the UK’s £50 note.
 “As the father of computer science and artificial intelligence, as well as a war hero, Alan Turing’s contributions were far ranging and path breaking.
 Turing is a giant on whose shoulders so many now stand.”